1. The shift to plant-based protein production will put most UK farmers out of business

 Globally, 44% of methane comes from livestock agriculture (including fish farming).
 In a year, the methane produced by a single dairy cow equates to the greenhouse gases produced by a mid-sized car driving 20,000 kilometres!
 As long as we continue to farm animals, methane will continue to exert its damaging warming effects on the planet.

-Grass-fed beef is much better for the environment than grain-fed, feedlot cattle.
+6. Grass-fed beef is better for the environment than grain-fed, feedlot cattle

-Buying locally sourced food is much more important than shifting to a plant-base diet (which relies heavily on imports).
+7. Buying locally sourced meat and dairy is more environmentally friendly than a vegan diet that relies heavily on imports

 For certain foods, eating locally can mean higher emissions than consuming their imported counterparts.
 Importing lettuces from Spain during the winter months, for example, incurs three to eight times lower emissions than growing them locally in heated greenhouses.